cc5212/2019-airbnb-kafka-notifier/README.md

 The results you can try it yourself!
 The instructions on how to run this project are down below.

 # Conclusion
+The most difficult part it was the cleaning of the files.
+We think it was the most tedious and boring part, because there were always a case we miss.
+Also we could have made the cleaning a bit more efficiently if we used Apache Spark instead of Pig, because we know how efficient its pig (its not very good :c)
+In the future we would like to make a visualization of this simulation, utilizing some sort of map like google maps, because we have the information of latitude and longitude of the lodgins.
+So with this, we can show in a more interactive way the status of the lodgings.

 # Instructions how to run